Limiting absorption principle for discrete Schr{\"o}dinger operators with a Wigner-von Neumann potential and a slowly decaying potential: Basics of the abstract classical and weighted Mourre theories

-where $c > 0$, $B,C$ are any linear operators satisfying $C B C^{-1} \in \mathscr{B}(\mathscr{H})$, and $C$ self-adjoint and injective, will imply a LAP of the form
+where $c > 0$, $B,C$ are any linear operators satisfying $C B C^{-1} \in \mathscr{B}(\mathcal{H})$, and $C$ self-adjoint and injective, will imply a LAP of the form

-The proof is an argument by contradiction and therefore does not provide a description of the continuity properties of the LAP resolvent.
-Nonetheless, the resolvent estimate \eqref{general_LAP} implies the absence of singular continuous spectrum for $H$ in $I$, and if $B$ is $T$-bounded then \eqref{general_weighted} also gives the time decay estimate
+The proof is by contradiction and therefore does not provide a description of the continuity properties of the LAP resolvent.
+Nonetheless, the resolvent estimate \eqref{general_LAP} implies the absence of s.c.\ spectrum for $T$ in $I$, and if $B$ is $T$-bounded then \eqref{general_weighted} also gives the time decay estimate